manishkothakonda/Opt-MS-rVV10-functional/README.md

 # Opt-MS-rVV10-_functional

-This is the repository of Opt(MS+rVV10) functional
+Step by step guide to using Opt(MS+rVV10) functional